Click for more products.

 K / F) Vegetable oils and animal greases Fires derived from the use of vegetal oils and animal greases.

 The fire classification helps to know that all fires are not the same even when they all need the three basic elements to be started (oxygen, heat and combustible) and due to this, the most suitable way to extinguish them varies.
-Clase K or F are the same kind of fire, it also depends from the region to which they are referred.
-K is used in United States and America while F is used in Europe.
-Take into consideration that a same fire could develop different classes of fire, so the most important thing is to extinguish it in time, for this the most suitable thing is to have fire blankets close, with them we could prevent from major risks.
-Texfire has developed a new generation range of fire blankets thought to be used in professional kitchens and in houses.
+Class K or F are the same kind of fire, it also depends on from the region to which they are referred.
+K is used in the United States and America, while F is used in Europe.

 Settings